elixir-lang/elixir/lib/elixir/pages/Behaviours.md

 ### Optional callbacks

 Optional callbacks are callbacks that callback modules may implement if they want to, but are not required to.
+Usually, behaviour modules know if they should call those callbacks based on configuration, or they check if the callbacks are defined with `function_exported?/3` or `macro_exported?/3`.
-Usually, behaviour modules provide a default implementation for such callbacks in case the callback module does not implement them.
-Optional callbacks can be defined through the `@optional_callbacks` module attribute, which has to be a list of `{function_or_macro_name, arity}` tuples.
+Optional callbacks can be defined through the `@optional_callbacks` module attribute, which has to be a keyword list with function or macro name as key and arity as value.
 For example:

     defmodule MyBehaviour do
       @callback vital_fun() :: any